- Zwicker & Co. Warehouse is identified as an anchor asset in the Lunenburg Waterfront Master Plan.

 With this provincial investment, renovations to the first floor will house permanent and accessible marine visitation facilities including a marina office, laundry, shower, and accessible public washrooms for marine visitors and seasonal visitor attractions.

-It will also support opportunities for small businesses and be a point for local indoor and outdoor events.
+It will also support opportunities for small businesses and be a possible point for local indoor and outdoor events.
+Opportunities will go to market in the summer or fall of 2021.
 This project will build on stabilization work and roof repair work that was previously completed.

 Overall planning for the site includes new site servicing, landscaping, and improvements to the building envelope to enable occupancy for the Ground Floor, and base building improvements to facilitate future long-term tenants on the upper floors for marine business/office use.
 All of this work will be completed in accordance to the Town of Lunenburg Heritage guidelines.